 Do you have a great project involving technology going on in your classroom or school?
 MassCUE is looking for video submissions of your classroom project to be highlighted and celebrated through sharing on website and social media platforms.
 Simply grab a mobile device and show and tell your projects in action.

-There will be three opportunities to win the CUEClip Challenge!
+There will be two opportunities to win the CUEClip Challenge!

 Prize includes a $25 Amazon gift card and the winning videos to be showcased at our Spring and Fall conferences.
 Winners will be announced via e-mail and on Facebook/Twitter/Instagram.
 If chosen, we will ask for more supporting background information.

 Objective: To highlight what the great technology projects and best practices that are going on in New England schools.
 To promote discussion of best practices in technology use in schools.
 This is meant to be simple.
 Raw and unedited videos suggested but some editing can be done if you must.
 No soundtracks or titles please.

 - Please introduce your video “… and this is my CueClip”.

 - Use social media and the hashtag #MassCUECueClip.

 - Follow your district student media release rules prior to submitting.